awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Hadoop.md

    Next, replace *hdfs\_address* and *hdfs\_port* with the private IP address and port of the NameNode of your target HDFS service\.

 1. Save your CLI script\.
 Next, add mapping rules and migration commands\.
-For more information, see [Migrating big data frameworks](CHAP-migrating-big-data.md)\.
+For more information, see [Migrating Apache Hadoop to Amazon EMR](big-data-hadoop.md)\.